 The Birthday of the Blessed Virgin Mary – Readings

-Commentary on Micah 5:1-4 or Romans 8:28-30; Psalm 12; Matthew 1:1-16, 18-23
+Commentary on Micah 5:1-4 or Romans 8:28-30; Matthew 1:1-16,18-23

 The Gospel reading is the genealogy of Jesus as given by Matthew at the beginning of his Gospel.
-It is largely an artificial composition divided into three sets of 14 generations – 42 altogether.
+It is largely an artificial composition divided into three sets of 14 generations—42 altogether.
 It begins with Abraham, the Father of God’s people and there follow many names from the biblical account in the Hebrew Testament.

 It is a very mixed group of people, including the very good and the not good at all.
 There are also four women in the list, each of them with a special interest of their own.
 It represents the very diverse history of loyalty and infidelity which was the story of God’s people.
 Jesus, the incarnate Son of God, is truly identified with our world.

-And the Word became flesh and dwelt among us…
+And the Word became flesh and lived among us… (John 1:14)

 For, from this tiny, insignificant place: